 Lori Dees, Associate Professor, English, Wake Tech Community College; Emily Moore, Associate Professor, Communications, Wake Tech Community College

 Using photographs as a classroom tool is a powerful way to engage students.
 By observing or working with an image, students can activate prior knowledge or create amazing products.
-With the power of mobile devices to take photos anywhere, lessons can be expanded beyond the classroom.
 Learn how to find images, use images for teaching, and create activities that engage students in learning beyond the classroom.

 Jamey Boelhower, Education Tech Coordinator/Integration Consultant, Central Community College